lkobus/markdown-streamdeck/README.md

     - CellItem
     ...
 ```
-*If IconUriPath dont exist it will look for the global version.*
+*If IconUriPath is missing in CellItem it will look for the global property.*

 ### Contact?

-- Fell free to contribute, and if you wanna get in touch reach me in linkedin ("leonardo kobus BR")
+- Fell free to contribute, and if you wanna get in touch reach me in [linkedin](https://www.linkedin.com/in/leonardo-kobus-73125857/)

 ### Final considerations
 - Maybe for you run the powershell you should give a permission to "unsigned script".